SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 (Usually these are proportions or probabilities, so we certainly want to stay in $[0, 1]$!)

 $R$, on the other hand, is a bit more gnarly.
-Since both $p_1$ and $p_2$ are non-negative, then surely 0 is a lower bound for $R$.
+Since both $p_1$ and $p_2$ are non-negative, then surely $R$ is also non-negative, i.e., 0 is a lower bound.
 But the denominator $p_2$ can of course be arbitrarily near 0, so if at the same time the numerator $p_1$ is finite (stepping carefully around the land mine at 0/0), then the upper bound must be infinite:

 $$